Rajharpreetsingh/PyDev-Studio/README.md

 # PyDev-Studio is a simple Integrated Development Environment (IDE) specifically designed for Python development.
-It offers all the basic features of a basic ide , Created by Rajharpreet singh .
+It offers all the basic features of a basic ide .
 It is still under development it has some issues with text highlighting.

 ![image](https://github.com/user-attachments/assets/dd1aa6d9-2b9e-48f2-9990-99b5086d37e2)